Values in Action Inventory of Strengths: United Kingdom

 Scientists have also performed more in-depth analyses of the VIA-IS when it is applied to populations outside of the United States.
-Unlike Park, Peterson & Seligman (2006), Linley and colleagues (2007) did not simply compare the rank-order of strengths of the U.S. to other countries.
-Linley and colleagues (2007) administered the VIA-IS to 17,056 individuals living in the United Kingdom between 2002 & 2005.
-Compared to the entire U.K. population, the study's sample was better educated, composed of more women and fewer elderly individuals.
+Linley and colleagues did not simply compare the rank-order of strengths of the U.S. to other countries.
+They administered the VIA-IS to 17,056 individuals living in the United Kingdom between 2002 and 2005.
+Compared to the entire U.K. population, the study's sample was better educated, and was composed of more women and fewer elderly individuals.

 The researchers found that as people aged, strength scores tended to increase.
 Using Pearson's correlations, researchers looked for associations between age and strengths.
-The following strengths showed the strongest correlations: love of learning, curiosity, forgiveness, self-regulation and fairness.
-Humor, however, did not follow this pattern and was negatively correlated with age.
+The following strengths showed the strongest correlations: love of learning, curiosity, forgiveness, self-regulation, and fairness.
+Humor did not follow this pattern, and was negatively correlated with age.

-In terms of statistically significant gender differences, women demonstrated higher scores for interpersonal strengths (kindness, love and social intelligence) and appreciation of beauty and gratitude.
+In terms of statistically significant gender differences, women demonstrated higher scores for interpersonal strengths (kindness, love, and social intelligence) and appreciation of beauty and gratitude.
 Men scored significantly higher than women on creativity.
-For men and women, four of the top five signature strengths were the same: open-mindedness, fairness, curiosity and love of learning.
+For men and women, four of the top five signature strengths were the same: open-mindedness, fairness, curiosity, and love of learning.

 When the means and standard deviations were broken down by gender and age, they were consistent with those reported by U.S. samples.
-The rank ordering of strengths were comparable to the patterns found in the U.S. and other international samples.
-Once again, research supports Peterson & Seligman's (2004) assertion that the strengths listed in the CSV and VIA-IS are present in the majority of cultures.
+The rank ordering of the prevalence of strengths was comparable to the patterns found in the U.S. and other international samples.
+Once again, research supports Peterson and Seligman's assertion that the strengths listed in the CSV and VIA-IS are present in the majority of cultures.

 An important limitation of this study, as with all studies that collect data via the internet, is that the samples tend to be more educated and from higher socioeconomic background because these individuals are more likely to have access and knowledge of the internet.